Follow these instructions to learn how to navigate AAM’s filing tool for business and farm publications.

 Publisher Comments

-Add any comments or issues related to the processing of your statement.
+Add any comments or issues about your statement processing.

 Upload Images

-AAM encourages you to brand your document by adding logo and cover images.
-Visit the Upload Files section to submit images for your document.
+AAM encourages you to brand your document by adding your logo and cover images.
+Visit the Upload Files section to submit images.
 Logos, cover images and web page screenshots appear in different areas of the document.
 Below is a summary of where each image type appears and their optimum display settings.

 Logo – Logos appear on the front page of your document.
 Logos need only be submitted once to AAM, unless your logo has changed.
 For optimum display of your logo, the image should be a high-resolution file of at least 300 dpi in TIFF or JPEG format.

 Cover Images – Cover images appear on the front page of your document.
-A new cover image should be submitted each time you file with a cover date that falls within the filing period.
+A new cover image should be submitted each time you file with a cover date in the reporting period.
 For optimum display of your cover image, please submit a high-resolution file of at least 300 dpi in TIFF or JPEG format.

 Web Page Images – Web page images appear on the front page of the Consolidated Media Report.
-Web page images represent your cross-media reporting channels (additional print product, website, e-newsletters, mobile, etc).
+Web page images represent your cross-media reporting channels (additional print product, website, e-newsletters, mobile, etc.).
 There is a limit of four web page images per document, one per media channel.
-New web page images should be submitted each time you file, with a cover date that falls within the reporting period.
+New web page images should be submitted each time you file, with a date in the reporting period.
 For optimum display of your web page images, please submit a high-resolution file of at least 300 dpi in TIFF or JPEG format.

 Other – This category is used for additional images that you wish to include in your report (i.e., sample questionnaires, maps).
-When using this option, please include a descriptor of what the file is in the field next to the radio button (i.e., questionnaire):
+When using this option, please include a description of the file in the field next to the radio button (i.e., questionnaire).

 View Data